doniacld/outdoorsight/README.md

 **General**
 * Have a persistent database
 * I would like to have a user system and create a website on which everybody could register, save their spots and rock climb achievements!
+* To test the handlers part, I should create an interface `client` that holds all the endpoints methods.
+I could create a mock and test the handlers mocking the endpoints methods.

 ## Some stuff that I learned from working on this project